Pixelapse/worochi/README.md

 Some services such as Google Drive require Worochi to provide MIME types for the files being uploaded.
 Worochi will attempt to use the file name to determine the MIME type, but this does not work well.
-You can use
-@blackwinter/ruby-filemagic for better MIME type detection using magic numbers.
+You can use `ruby-filemagic` for better MIME type detection using magic numbers.

     gem install ruby-filemagic